Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 You could also add black pants, white jeans and a pair of pants in a subtle pattern such as a check, polka dot or stripe.

-Get her look with this similar turtleneck top, blazer, jeans, booties, bag and sunglasses.
+Steal her look with this similar contrast jacket, jeans, pumps and shoulder bag.

 Dresses and Skirts to create classic outfits